kamalexandre/PDF-Index-Creator/README.md

 You may also like these:

-PDF Index Creator Generates a simple IDX File; you can improve and work on it using tex-course-index-template which inspired this project's idx file creation. (@dhondta)
+PDF Index Creator Generates a simple IDX File; you can improve and work on it using tex-course-index-template which inspired this project's idx file creation.
+By @dhondta
 - [tex-course-index-template](https://github.com/academic-templates/tex-course-index-template): A template to write very condensed indexes typically for courses with multiple books.

 ## License